 In recognition of the tremendous service of our employees who serve as members of the armed forces, the State of Maryland permits employees on active military duty (not military training) to elect to continue their medical, dental, and prescription drug benefits at the same coverage level in effect before the start of their military duty.
 If you are on active military duty, the State will pay the full cost of coverage-your share and the State's share of premiums.
-You may elect to continue coverage for accidental death and dismemberment insurance, life insurance, and/or flexible spending accounts, too, by paying for this coverage directly to the Employee Benefits Division.
-If you elect coverage continuation, you will send payment coupons to your address on file.
+You may elect to continue coverage for accidental death and dismemberment insurance, and/or life insurance too, by paying for this coverage directly to the Employee Benefits Division.
+If you elect coverage continuation, the Employee Benefits Division will send payment coupons to your address on file.